jessicakarpovich/capstone/milestone-1/projectPitch.md

 *Jessica Karpovich* - *WAI C201810*

 ## Sashimi Ninja
-Sashimi Ninja will be a web/mobile app for studying Japanese with a focus on Hiragana, Katakana, beginning level Kanji and commonly used words.
-It will allow the user to review material, test their knowledge in games, and compete for a high score against other users.
+Sashimi Ninja will be a web/mobile app for studying Japanese with a focus on Hiragana, Katakana, beginning level Kanji and phrases.
+It will allow the user to review material, test their knowledge in games, and view their most recent scores.

 ### Features
 - shared user progress between mobile and web version
+- reference view (if time allows, will include kana charts and search feature which will link to Google translate API)
 - review mode
 - test mode
 - no pre-qualifications for accessing highest level difficulty
-- user ranking by score

-*Note:* Each user will have a score that will increase each time they successfully complete a level in test mode.
-The amount by which it increases will be determined by the test difficulty as well as the number of correct answers.
-Each user score will be publicly available to other users in a format similar to: **1.
-User**: 450, with the top scores being on top.
+- 10 most recent test scores

+*Note:* User will be able to see their 10 most recent test scores and details about what the tests covered.
+For example, if they took a test with Hiragana and Katakana あーン, they will see how many they got right from the Hiragana questions and how many they got right from the Katakana questions.

 ### Similar Services and Competition
 - Erin's Challenge